EricHogue/EricHogue.github.io/_posts/2022-10-08-5-UnitedCTF-Writeup-Cryptography.md

 Author: [ntnco](https://github.com/ntnco)

 The description explains that the flag was XOR and base64'd 10 times.
-But is selected a random key at each step for the XOR.
+But it selected a random key at each step for the XOR.
+So I could not simply reverse it.

-The code to `encrypt` it was provided, with all the keys to choose from.
+The code to "encrypt" it was provided, with all the keys to choose from.

 ```python
 from base64 import b64encode